 The published video focused on a single frame showing Littleton aiming a gun at the officers.
 But other frames in the video show that the youth was surrounded by at least four cops brandishing drawn guns before he was killed.
 Some members of Littleton's family contended he had the right to defend himself from this onslaught of cops who were mysteriously already on the scene to back up the arrest of Darnell Sylvester.
-See analysis published by the Coalition for Police Accountability at https://www.facebook.com/watch/?v=657082091832594

 One Detroiter said, "The video shows why people are terrified of the police.
-The guy was too young to have experience in such situations." and https://voiceofdetroit.net/2020/07/13/would-detroit-police-have-killed-hakim-littleton-if-he-was-white/
+The guy was too young to have experience in such situations."
+See: https://voiceofdetroit.net/2020/07/13/would-detroit-police-have-killed-hakim-littleton-if-he-was-white/.